Sarah Paulson

 Sarah Catharine Paulson (born December 17, 1974) is an American actress.
-She is the recipient of numerous accolades, including a Primetime Emmy Award, a Golden Globe Award, and a Tony Award.
+She is the recipient of numerous accolades, including a Primetime Emmy Award, a Golden Globe Award, a Tony Award, and a star on the Hollywood Walk of Fame.
 In 2017, Time magazine named her one of the 100 most influential people in the world.

 Paulson began her acting career starring in the television series American Gothic (1995–1996) and Jack & Jill (1999–2001).
 She played Harriet Hayes in the NBC drama series Studio 60 on the Sunset Strip (2006–2007).
 Paulson gained fame for her collaborations with showrunner Ryan Murphy, notably starring in nine seasons of his anthology series American Horror Story from 2011 to 2021, earning five Primetime Emmy Award nominations.

 For her portrayal of Marcia Clark in the FX limited series The People v.
 O. J. Simpson: American Crime Story (2016), she earned the Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie.
 She was Emmy-nominated for her roles as Nicolle Wallace in the HBO television film Game Change (2012) and Linda Tripp in the FX miniseries Impeachment: American Crime Story (2021).
 She has also played a conservative activist in the FX on Hulu limited series Mrs. America (2020) and Nurse Ratched in the Netflix thriller series Ratched (2020).

 On film, she has had leading roles in Blue Jay (2016), Glass (2019), Run (2020), and Hold Your Breath (2024), as well as supporting roles in What Women Want (2000), Down with Love (2003), Martha Marcy May Marlene (2011), Mud (2012), 12 Years a Slave (2013), Carol (2015), The Post (2017), Ocean's 8 (2018), and Bird Box (2018).
 On Broadway, she acted in the Tennessee Williams revival The Glass Menagerie (2005), the Donald Margulies play Collected Stories (2010), and the Branden Jacobs-Jenkins play Appropriate (2023), the latter earning her the Tony Award for Best Actress in a Play.

 Early life and education

 Sarah Catharine Paulson was born in Tampa, Florida, on December 17, 1974, the daughter of Catharine Gordon (née Dolcater) and Douglas Lyle Paulson II.
 She spent her early life in South Tampa until her parents' divorce when she was five.
 After her parents' separation, she relocated with her mother and sister to Maine, then to New York City.
 Her mother worked as a waitress, and Paulson lived in Queens and Gramercy Park before settling in Park Slope.

 She recalled of this period, "My mom was 27 years old [when we moved].
 She didn't know a single person in New York City.
 She got a job at Sardi's Restaurant."
 Throughout her childhood, Paulson spent her summers in Florida with her father, who was an executive at a Tampa door manufacturing company.
 She attended P.S.
 29 and Berkeley Carroll School in Brooklyn before attending Manhattan's Fiorello H. LaGuardia High School and the American Academy of Dramatic Arts.